snorfalorpagus/avl2qml/README.md

 ### Dependencies

+The program optionally uses the `ogr` module to correct the case of the field name specified in the legend.

-The program only uses modules included in the standard library and has been tested on Python 2.7 and 3.3.
+It has been tested with Python 2.7 and 3.3.

 ### Licence